SebJana/amberg-waste-collection/backend/README.md

    - Downloads the street graph for Amberg using OSMnx
    - Matches street names from the mapping to OSM data using fuzzy matching
    - Extracts line segments with coordinates in [lat, lon] format
-   - Outputs `amberg_streets.json` to `frontend/public/data/`
+   - Outputs `street-coords-mapping.json` to `resources/street_zones_mapping/`

-   The frontend's loading mechanism expects this file at `/amberg_streets.json` to render streets on the interactive map.
+   This data is served via the `/api/waste-collection/street-coordinates-mapping` endpoint for the frontend's interactive map.

 5. **Start API**: